 Animals Killed for Military Training

 In 2012, PETA released undercover video footage leaked by a whistleblower of a military trauma training course conducted by military contractor Tier 1 Group.
-In the video, course participants and instructors laugh and joke as live goats have their legs broken and amputated with tree trimmers, are stabbed, and have their internal organs pulled out.(4) Anesthesia was inadequate, as indicated by the fact that some of the goats moan and kick during the mutilations.
-Following complaints filed by PETA, the U.S. Department of Agriculture cited and issued an official warning against Tier 1 Group for violating the federal Animal Welfare Act.(5) For more on this case, please visit The PETA Files.
+In the video, course participants and instructors laugh and joke as live goats have their legs broken and amputated with tree trimmers, are stabbed, and have their internal organs pulled out.4 Anesthesia was inadequate, as indicated by the fact that some of the goats moan and kick during the mutilations.
+Following complaints filed by PETA, the U.S. Department of Agriculture cited and issued an official warning against Tier 1 Group for violating the federal Animal Welfare Act.5 For more on this case, please visit the PETA blog.

 Non-Animal Methods Are Superior, Widely Used

-The Army’s Rascon School of Combat Medicine at Fort Campbell does not use animals in its training program and has even publicly stated that “[t]raining on [simulators] is more realistic to providing care for a person than training on animals.”(18) The Air Force’s Center for Sustainment of Trauma and Readiness Skills and the Navy Trauma Training Center also do not use animals in medical training for service members.(19,20) More than 98 percent of civilian trauma training courses in the U.S. and Canada use only non-animal training methods.(21,22)
+The Army’s Rascon School of Combat Medicine at Fort Campbell does not use animals in its training program.18 The Air Force’s Center for Sustainment of Trauma and Readiness Skills and the Navy Trauma Training Center also do not use animals in medical training for service members.19,20

-After complaints from PETA and German physicians, German authorities have repeatedly denied attempts by the U.S. Army to maim and kill animals.
-According to news sources, German state government officials concluded that the procedures would “violate host nation animal protection laws” because “effective alternatives to animals are available.”(23,24,25) In 2012, an expert panel of surgeons convened by a German court determined that animal use for military training was not justifiable, prompting a U.S. contractor to withdraw a lawsuit challenging a denial of its application to mutilate and kill animals.(26)
+After complaints from PETA and German physicians, German authorities have repeatedly denied attempts by the U.S. Army to include maiming and killing animals in its training programs.
+According to news sources, German state government officials concluded that the procedures would “violate host nation animal protection laws” because “effective alternatives to animals are available.”21-23 In 2012, an expert panel of surgeons convened by a German court determined that animal use for military training was not justifiable, prompting a U.S. contractor to withdraw a lawsuit challenging a denial of its application to mutilate and kill animals.24

-In 2011, PETA successfully campaigned to get the Army to stop poisoning monkeys in cruel chemical attack training exercises and instead use advanced humanlike simulators.(30) PETA is currently working with Canadian military officials to end similar training drills that use live pigs.(31)
+In 2011, PETA successfully campaigned to get the Army to stop poisoning monkeys in chemical attack training exercises and instead use advanced human-like simulators.25 PETA is currently working with Canadian military officials to end similar training drills that use live pigs.26

-In recent years, PETA has also convinced the Naval Medical Center San Diego and the Naval Medical Center Portsmouth to stop forcing hard plastic tubes down cats’ and ferrets’ windpipes during pediatric intubation training, which can cause bleeding, swelling, pain, scarring, collapsed lungs, and even death.(32,33) Both facilities abandoned the animal laboratories in favor of humane simulation models, as had already been done at William Beaumont Army Medical Center, Uniformed Services University of the Health Sciences, and more than 98 percent of civilian facilities conducting this training.(34-38)
+Over time, PETA has persuaded the Naval Medical Center San Diego,the Naval Medical Center Portsmouth, and the Madigan Healthcare System to stop forcing hard plastic tubes down cats’ and ferrets’ windpipes during pediatric intubation training, which can cause bleeding, swelling, pain, scarring, collapsed lungs, and even death.27-31 These facilities abandoned the animal laboratories in favor of humane simulation models, and all U.S. medical schools abandoned the practice as of 2016.32

 What You Can Do